Starting School

 Governors are kept up to date on the progress of SEN pupils; the SENCO meets with the Governing Body termly.
 Confidentiality is maintained and individual pupils are not named however, data is shared to support discussions around funding arrangements and the SEND Notional Budget.
 The Governors agree priorities for spending and evaluate the impact of previous funding allocations.

-Our Governor for SEND is Mrs Charissa Lumsden
+Our Governor for SEND is Miss Charissa Lumsden

 If you would like to discuss your SEND requirements in detail please contact the SENCO or the Head Teacher to arrange an appointment.